What you ACTUALLY need for your baby’s first year of life

 Baby Toys

+As our babies get older, we use a jolly jumper and excersaucer.
+I also like having a playgym for them to lie under.
 While pregnant with my first, it felt very important to find a used Loveevery Play Gym and mat.
 While it is nicely designed and very sturdy, I found it wasn’t as necessary as I thought and was difficult to store in between uses.
 If I could go back, I would get a simple, collapsable play gym like this and use any receiving blanket or quilt underneath.

 Pin for later

-Baby Health and Hygiene
+Baby Hygiene

 Picture Books